-Eye doctors switch to virtual visits to reduce spread of coronavirus
+Eye doctors switch to virtual "eye exams" to limit COVID-19 spread

-During the coronavirus pandemic, some eye doctors are seeing patients via virtual visits while their offices are closed for routine eye care such as eye exams.
+During the COVID-19 pandemic, some eye doctors are seeing patients via virtual "eye exams" while their offices are limited for routine eye care.

 Yes, you may be able to FaceTime with your eye doctor to find out if that bump on your eye is a stye and what you can do to treat it at home.

 What’s driving the shift to telehealth?
 Efforts to control the spread of COVID-19, the disease caused by the new coronavirus.

 On March 18, 2020, the American Academy of Ophthalmology (AAO) issued a practice guidance document that urged all ophthalmologists to immediately "cease providing any treatment other than urgent or emergent care."

 The following month, AAO released a follow-up message from Academy CEO, David W. Parke II, MD, on reopening ophthalmology care, which stated that, "the decisions to reopen more normal practice will be local and regional...based on local and state governments, on public health authorities interpreting local patterns of disease, on testing availability, on institutional policies and ultimately on individual ophthalmologists."